Skip to main content

 6. Try before you buy

 Many payroll software providers offer free trials or demos—use them!
-This is the best way to see if the interface is user-friendly, test features, and make sure it fits your needs before locking into a contract.
+This is the best way to see if the interface is user-friendly, test features, and make sure it fits your technical requirements before locking into a contract.
 If the software feels clunky or confusing, move on.

 More food for thought while shortlisting payroll software providers